andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-2. Reload ISS (Open IIS, Stop and Start the server)
+2.Reload ISS (Open IIS, Stop and Start the server)
      <ol type="a">
       <li> To refresh it again, go back to the Internet Information Services(IIS) Manager App and repeat Step 6: 6 & 7.</li>
       <li> On the upper left corner, under "Connections", double-click on "Sites", "Default Web Site", & then "os-Ticket" file.</li>